BIDS/colormap/index.md

 python -m pycam02ucs.cm.viscm edit path/to/colormap_script.py
 ```

 It looks like this.
-We leave it as an exercise for the reader to play
+We leave it as an exercise for the reader to play around
-around and figure out how it works (we may write up some docs later).
+and figure out how it works--we may write up detailed docs later, but for now
+just some simple usage instructions:

+Drag to move spline control points, shift-click to add a control point,
+control-click to delete a control point.
+The bottom bars let you set the
+min/max lightness, and click the colormap on the side to select which
+hue/saturation slice of color space you want the left pane to show.
+(The game
+is to keep the yellow dot inside the slice.)
+If it starts acting weird try
+tapping your modifier keys, sometimes that fixes things.

 <a href="./images/screenshots/editor.png"><img src="./images/screenshots/editor.png"></a>